Mortgage Registration Services in Dubai

 Official DLD Process for Property Mortgage Recording

-All services are provided at officially regulated DLD fees, and the registration process is typically completed within 25 minutes, excluding document preparation time.
+The mortgage registration process at an authorised Trustee Centre is typically completed within 25 minutes, excluding document preparation time.

 01